jstavanja/impulze/README.md

 By using browser notifications we can achieve a reminder application, that you don't need to download, but keep in mind that some browsers (mostly older ones) do not support this feature.

+## Setup instructions

+For local development, you have to create and initialize a MongoDB database, add the mongoURI to the `config/keys.js` file and the `MONGODB_USERNAME` and `MONGODB_PASSWORD` of the user that has access to the database to the environment variables.

+You also need to add a `JWT_SECRET` to your environment as well.

+Then, go to the root of this project and run `yarn dev` or `npm run dev`.

 ## Team

 Maintainer: Jaka Stavanja [@jstavanja](https://github.com/jstavanja)